H3m0rv1ch1/spookify-ai-The-void/HACKATHON_SUBMISSION.md

 We wanted to create something that goes beyond a simple AI image generator.
 Halloween costume apps are everywhere, but they're usually boring and predictable.
 We asked ourselves: "What if the AI transformation process itself was an experience?"
 That's when we came up with The Void - a corrupted digital realm where users must fight through glitchy minigames to earn their transformation.
 We were inspired by cyberpunk aesthetics, horror games, and the idea that AI systems could have a "dark side" that needs to be conquered.

 ## What it does
-Spookify AI transforms your photos into cinematic horror characters using Google's Gemini AI.
+Spookify AI transforms your photos into cinematic horror characters using AI image generation via OpenRouter.
 But here's the twist: the first time you try to generate an image, the system gets "corrupted" by a mysterious entity called The Void Echo.
 To restore the system and unlock transformations, you must complete three intense minigames:

 1. **Glyph Phase** - A pattern recognition challenge where you memorize and replicate sequences of corrupted symbols
 2. **Waveform Phase** - A signal calibration puzzle where you match target waveforms by adjusting frequency, amplitude, and phase